 Over the last 30 years, four-time Oscar nominee Danny Elfman has established himself as one of the most versatile and accomplished film composers in the industry.
-He has collaborated with such directors as Tim Burton, Gus Van Sant, Sam Raimi, Paul Haggis, Ang Lee, Rob Marshall, Guillermo del Toro, Brian De Palma, and Peter Jackson.
+He has collaborated with such directors as Tim Burton, David O. Russell, Gus Van Sant, Sam Raimi, Paul Haggis, Ang Lee, Rob Marshall, Guillermo del Toro, Brian De Palma, and Peter Jackson.
 Beginning with his first score on Tim Burton’s Pee-wee’s Big Adventure, Elfman has scored a broad range of films, including: Milk (Oscar nominated), Good Will Hunting (Oscar nominated), Big Fish (Oscar nominated), Men in Black (Oscar nominated), Edward Scissorhands, Wanted, Charlie and the Chocolate Factory, Mission: Impossible, Planet of the Apes, A Simple Plan, To Die For, Spider-Man (1 & 2), Batman, Dolores Claiborne, Sommersby, Chicago, Dick Tracy, The Nightmare Before Christmas and Alice in Wonderland.
-He has also provided the music for Gus Van Sant’s Restless, Shawn Levy’s Reel Steel, David O’ Russell’s Silver Linings Playbook, Men In Black 3, Tim Burton’s Dark Shadows and his black and white stop-motion animated feature Frankenweenie, Gus Van Sant’s Promised Land and Sasha Gervasi’s Academy Award nominated film Hitchcock.
-Elfman’s most recent projects include Sam Raimi’s Oz: The Great and Powerful, Chris Wedge’s animated film Epic and the Errol Morris documentary The Unknown Known: The Life and Times of Donald Rumsfeld.
+He has also provided the music for Gus Van Sant’s Restless, Shawn Levy’s Reel Steel, David O. Russell’s Silver Linings Playbook, Men In Black 3, Tim Burton’s Dark Shadows and his black and white stop-motion animated feature Frankenweenie, Gus Van Sant’s Promised Land, Sasha Gervasi’s Academy Award nominated film Hitchcock, Sam Raimi’s Oz: The Great and Powerful, Chris Wedge’s animated film Epic and the Errol Morris documentary The Unknown Known.